 Owning a home is one of the most rewarding things you can do.
 It generally is less expensive than renting and there is a chance for a substantial financial gain in the future.
 In America the single biggest investment most of us make is in our homes.
 It is exactly that, an investment and it will become a vital part of your life and provide stability for you and your family into retirement.

 Buying your first home is very exciting but it can also be a bit scary.
 This is normal.
-A good Realtor will take the anxiety out of the process and make it fun.
+A good Realtor will take the anxiety out of the process.

 There are many programs out there that allow you get down payment assistance, great interest rate, great prices and even assistance to remodel your new home.
 Most programs are geared to the mid to low income buyers but you don't need to be in that category to get into some of these programs.
-Do yourself a favor and review this information then call us and ask your Realtor the specific questions to get started.
+Call us and ask your Realtor the specific questions to get started.

 Preparing to buy your first home:

 If possible get a copy of your credit report.
-Your lender will pull your credit when you apply for a loan and instruct you further at that time.
+Your lender will pull your credit when you apply for a loan and instruct you further when the time comes.
 Knowing your score prior to meeting a lender or shopping for a home will allow you begin repairing any dings you may have.

 Get as much revolving debt paid off as soon as possible.
 Revolving debt is incurred by using your credit card.
 Revolving debt isn't necessary a bad type of debt if used properly.
 Always pay it off each month and this will have a positive effect to your credit score.

 Decide what you can afford and set aside money in anticipation of buying.
-Event with down payment assistance you will need to have some cash available.
-There is not loan that will not require something from you.
+Even with down payment assistance you will need to have some cash available.
+There is no loan that will not require something from you.